QA Strategy

 Why UAT matters for release readiness in SaaS teams

 Business logic validation: A checkout flow might work perfectly from a technical standpoint — forms submit, APIs respond, data is saved.
-But if the discount logic doesn't match the business rules that the finance team specified, that's a UAT failure.
+But if the discount logic doesn't match the rules the finance team specified, that's a UAT failure.
 The code works; the business requirement doesn't.

-Stakeholder confidence: UAT gives business stakeholders a direct voice in the release decision.
-When the people who requested the feature confirm that it meets their needs, the release carries organizational buy-in — not just engineering approval.
+Stakeholder confidence: UAT gives stakeholders a direct voice in the release decision.
+When the people who requested the feature confirm it meets their needs, the release carries organizational buy-in — not just engineering approval.

 When does UAT happen in the QA lifecycle?